markbosire/Practice-Questions-GCP-ACE/README.md

 ### You are working with a Cloud SQL MySQL database at your company.
 You need to retain a month-end copy of the database for three years for audit purposes.
 What should you do?

-- [ ] Set up an e port job for the first of the month.
-Write the e port file to an Archive class Cloud Storage bucket.
+- [ ] Set up an export job for the first of the month.
+Write the export file to an Archive class Cloud Storage bucket.
 - [ ] Save the automatic first-of-the-month backup for three years.
 Store the backup file in an Archive class Cloud Storage bucket.
 - [ ] Set up an on-demand backup for the first of the month.
 Write the backup to an Archive class Cloud Storage bucket.
-- [ ] Convert the automatic first-of-the-month backup to an e port file.
-Write the e port file to a Coldline class Cloud Storage bucket.
+- [ ] Convert the automatic first-of-the-month backup to an export file.
+Write the export file to a Coldline class Cloud Storage bucket.

 **[⬆ Back to Top](#table-of-contents)**

 ### You are monitoring an application and receive user feedback that a specific error is spiking.
 You notice that the error is caused by a Service Account having insufficient permissions.
 You are able to solve the problem but want to be notified if the problem recurs.
 What should you do?

 - [ ] In the Log Viewer, filter the logs on severity ˜Error' and the name of the Service Account.
-- [ ] Create a sink to BigQuery to e port all the logs.
-Create a Data Studio dashboard on the e ported logs.
+- [ ] Create a sink to BigQuery to export all the logs.
+Create a Data Studio dashboard on the exported logs.
 - [ ] Create a custom log-based metric for the specific error to be used in an Alerting Policy.
 - [ ] Grant Project Owner access to the Service Account.

 **[⬆ Back to Top](#table-of-contents)**

 ### You are developing a financial trading application that will be used globally.
-Data is stored and queried using a relational structure, and clients from all over the world should get the e act identical state of the data.
+Data is stored and queried using a relational structure, and clients from all over the world should get the exact identical state of the data.
 The application will be deployed in multiple regions to provide the lowest latency to end users.
 You need to select a storage option for the application data while minimizing latency.
 What should you do?

 - [ ] Use Cloud Bigtable for data storage.
 - [ ] Use Cloud SQL for data storage.